projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 ================

-Hypervisor should be able to restrict guest's P/C-state request, with a user-customized poligy.
+Hypervisor should be able to restrict guest's P/C-state request, with a user-customized policy.

 Hypervisor should intercept guest P-state request and validate whether it is a valid P-state.
 Any invalid P-state (e.g. doesn't exist in CPU state